sean-obeirne/Sorter/README.md

 `python3 sorter.py`

 This will open up the GUI for Sorter, implemented using pygame.

+In depth training documentation is provided by the Mini Manual file in this repo.

 On the top bar of the GUI you will find buttons to:
 1. Halve the number of elements to sort
 2. Double the number of elements to sort
 3. Reset (scramble) the bars to sort.
 This also halts any in-progress sort